instrumentisto/medea/docs/rfc/0002-webrtc-client-api.md

 `Web Client` can send it:
 1. As reaction to `PeerCreated {sdp_offer: None}` event.
-2. As reaction to `TracksApplied` event if update requires SDP re-negotiation.
+2. As reaction to `PeerUpdated` event if update requires SDP re-negotiation.

 ##### Examples